vivekghi/customer-purchase-prediction-and-recommendation/README.md

 ## Approach
 The Problem is broken down in 2 parts
 - Identify Customers who are likely to purchase in next 7 days
-- Recommendation model to recommend products to customers.
+- Recommendation model to recommend products to customers identified from the previous step

 ## Files
 - 1-customer-purchase-prediction.ipynb (This contains the code for predicting customers who are likely to purchase in next 7 days)